DistributedCollective/zero/README.md

 ZUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.

-ZERO token holders may stake their ZERO, to earn a share of the system fee revenue, in ETH and ZUSD.
+ZERO token holders may stake their ZERO, to earn a share of the system fee revenue, in rBTC and ZUSD.

 ## Contract Ownership and Function Permissions